 When you’re happy with your text, click Make It to send it to your Cricut.

 Once you have created some text in Design Space, it’s time to actually get your Cricut to write it out for you.

 And did you know you can use pens other than Cricut pens?
 You can!
 Not all pens work, but I’ll be showing which ones work for me in this video.
-Also, the pens won’t click in the way the Cricut pens do.
+Also, other brands of pens won’t click in the way the Cricut pens do.
 So the best way to insert non-Cricut pens is to hold a craft stick underneath the clamp while you insert the pen.
-Allow the tip of the pen to just barely kiss the craft stick—then you’ll know you’ve got in the right position.
+Allow the tip of the pen to just barely kiss the craft stick—then you’ll know it’s in the right position.
 Close the clamp, remove the craft stick, and you’re ready to go!